+

 Dr. Tanya Clark is a Senior Assistant Professor, English Department at Morehouse College

-Dr. Walter Greason is a Professor & Distinguished Chair Of History at Macalester College
+Dr. Walter D. Greason is a Professor & Distinguished Chair Of History at Macalester College

 Liz Sullivan-Yuknis is the Co-Executive Director at Partners for Dignity and Rights